 When I return your captives before your eyes,”

 Says the Lord.

 - Zephaniah 3:20 (NKJV)

 TRANSLATION NOTE: The word for 'fame' there is not quite correct.
-The Hebrew says שם (shem).
+The Hebrew says שם (shem), which means 'name'.
 Yes, it can kinda mean 'fame', but there's something significant about giving someone a 'name'.
-And, if you'll remember that God said that He would give Jerusalem - and them - a new name (Isaiah 62:2)
+Remember that God said that He would give Jerusalem - and them - a new name (Isaiah 62:2)

 Just understand that, before all of this: